cosmos/cosmos-sdk/CONTRIBUTING-GUIDELINES.md

 - QA reports.
 Goal is to guide with new tasks and be one of the QA measures.

-As a developer, you must help the QA team by leaving instructions for user experience and functional testing.
+As a developer, you must help the QA team by providing instructions for User Experience (UX) and functional testing.

-Quality Assurance

-+